jirenmaa/twitter-clone/README.md

 ## Getting Started

-Assume you've installed `python`, `node`, `docker` (optional), `redis` (for email queue) to run the project.

 ### Running locally with docker 🐳

-clone the git repository

 ```sh
 $ git clone https://github.com/jirenmaa/twitter-clone.git
 ```

-running the docker compose file
+running the docker compose

 ```sh
 $ docker-compose build && docker-compose up -d
 ```

-if you are not setting up for email configuration, u have to run the django container to recive the email
+If you are not configuring email, you must run the django container to receive emails for your user registration.

 ```sh
 $ docker-compose run --rm service-backend